NicoloToscani/vibration-analysis/README.md

 # Vibration Analysis for Predictive Maintenance
 ## Predictive maintenance
-Identify and predict failures in rotating machinery using high frequency vibration data to classify its behavior as normal or anomalous and generating alerts when not all system are known.
+Identify and predict failures in rotating machinery using high frequency vibration data to classify its behavior as normal or anomalous and generating alerts when not all system parameters are known.

 ![dryer_3_down](docs/dryer_3_down.png)